MariaProcopii/LFAF/reports/THIRD_LAB_REPORT.md

 The main functionality is in `lexer.go`.
 Here I have the lexer structure, which contains: `input` - the input string/'code', `position` - index of our char position at the moment, `readPossition` - index of next char, `ch` - the actual char of current position.
-We need to analyze two chars per time because when we have situations like increment ++, decrement --, equal ==, and operation &&..., we need to asign one tokenType per these two symbols.
+We need to analyze two chars per time because when we have situations like increment ++, decrement --, equal ==, and operation &&..., we need to assign one tokenType per these two symbols.
 I have a lot of secondary functions like: `isLeter` - verify if the ch is a letter, `isDigit` - verify if it's a number, `isString`, `skipWhitespaces` to ignore the white spaces.
 ```go
 ...